1970s Funeral Songs

 Fleetwood Mac

-The honest confrontation with time\\
+The honest confrontation with time's passage resonates deeply at funerals.

 Marvin Gaye & Tammi Terrell